SoftwareHeritage/swh-fuse/docs/design.md

 The SwhFS mount point contain:

-- `archive/`: initially empty, this directory is lazily populated with one entry per accessed SWHID, having actual SWHIDs as names.
+- `archive/`: initially empty, this directory is lazily populated with one entry per accessed SWHID, having actual SWHIDs as names (possibly sharded into `xy/../SWHID` paths to avoid overcrowding `archive/`).

 - `meta/`: initially empty, this directory contains one `<SWHID>.json` file for each `<SWHID>` entry under `archive/`.
 The JSON file contain all available meta